tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 criar indice com tudo e descrição muito breve.

 a very briefe description of my licence and show site with other licenes easily explained

+make it install it from google drive - place to store it - already a program - make a video using it

+finish docs with video and add this program to my site

+I wished I had made a good installer and fixed some possible bugs

+say that didnt have the patiente to complete the rest of the tests